 A couple hours later as I was watching a movie, I felt like I had come down with an abrupt, really horrific fever.
 I took my temperature.
 Huh.
 My customary slightly-lower-than-normal temp.
 Yet I started shivering so hard my teeth were chattering.
 I put on the fuzzy socks, fuzzy pants, another sweatshirt, pulled up the hood and burrowed under the electric blanket on high.
 For the next four hours, I convulsed so hard I could hear the bed squeaking until I finally crashed the drooling fuck OUT.

 When I awoke, I could turn my head without pain and I was not at all sick.
-Suffice to say, the brain-healing ball that began rolling down the hill that evening on the mat is still picking up speed today.
+Suffice to say, the brain-healing ball that began rolling down the hill that evening is still picking up speed today.

 I look forward to seeing what new x-rays will show in the alignment of my neck.
 I haven’t had them done in about two years.
 Considering what just happened today, I think it’s time.

-It’s time for a whole hell of a lot of things.
+It’s time for a whole lot of things.